 "Fifty thousand years of life, and nothing ever troubled me as much as the founding of the Justice League.
 Dedicating to maintaining society's calcified status quo, the League would protect mankind from disaster, crime, tragedy of any kind.
 Had you never heard of the survival of the fittest?
 In essence, you heroes sought to protect humanity from its own glorious evolution."

-Nazi Germany famously used social Darwinism to justify various atrocities and as part of their propaganda.
+- Nazi Germany famously used social Darwinism to justify various atrocities and as part of their propaganda.
 A quote attributed to Hitler was: "Success is the sole earthly judge of right and wrong."
-Which, of course, rather came back to bite his entire philosophy when he lost.
-He did however carry it to its logical conclusion.
-Because Germany's enemies won he thought that they were obviously superior racially, so he tried to destroy Germany itself in the last months of the war.
+He carried this to its logical conclusion when he lost: because Germany was defeated, his enemies - primarily the Slavic peoples - had proved themselves the superior race, and so he tried to destroy Germany itself in the last months of the war, as the Germanic peoples had proved themselves "unworthy."
 Thankfully, saner heads prevailed and his orders weren't carried out.